bassagan/etl-testing-fwk/tests/e2e/PYTEST_README.md

 The need for generating test data arises from the requirement to have consistent, controlled data sets for our tests.
 By generating this data programmatically, we can ensure that our tests are repeatable and that they cover various scenarios that might occur in the real data processing pipeline.

-Detailed instructions and code comments for this exercise are provided in the [`conftest.py`](e2e/raw-clean/conftest.py) file.
+Detailed instructions and code comments for this exercise are provided in the [`conftest.py`](raw-clean/conftest.py) file.
 You'll be working primarily with this file to implement the new fixture.

 ### Steps:

 1. Open the [`conftest.py`](e2e/raw-clean/conftest.py) file in the `tests/e2e/raw-clean/` directory.
-2. Move all existing fixtures from [`test_sns_notifications.py`](e2e/raw-clean/test_sns_notifications.py) to [`conftest.py`](e2e/raw-clean/conftest.py).
-3. Create a new fixture named `generate_test_data` in `conftest.py`.
-4. Use the `@pytest.fixture(autouse=True)` decorator for the new fixture.
-5. Implement the fixture to call the data generator lambda function using boto3.
-6. Assert that the data generator lambda function was called successfully.
-7. Update `test_sns_notifications.py` to remove moved fixtures and use the new `generate_test_data` fixture.
+And follow steps described in the file.

 ## Common Issues and Tips
 - Ensure your AWS credentials are correctly configured and have the necessary permissions.